pimalaya/core/time/README.md

-# ⏳ pimalaya-time
+# ⏳ time-lib

 Rust library to manage your time.

-See the full [API documentation](https://docs.rs/pimalaya-time/latest/pimalaya_time/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/time/examples).
+See the full [API documentation](https://docs.rs/time-lib/latest/time/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/time/examples).

 *Disclaimer: the project is under active development, do not use in production before the v1.0.0.*